drips-network/docs/docs/for-developers/guides/listing-accounts.md

 id: listing-accounts
 title: Listing App Accounts
 ---
 *Note: this guide builds on code included with the NFT Driver example app from the Drips SDK repository.
 Therefore as a prerequisite to being able to follow the instructions in this guide yourself, you will need to first clone the Drips SDK repo and build the NFT Driver example app as described [here][in].
-Additionally, you will need to make sure you have completed the instructions in the [previous guide][ca] "Connecting an App-Specific Drips Account", to ensure that you have at least one NFT-based sub-account to show when you try to list your accounts.*
+Additionally, you will need to make sure you have completed the instructions in the [previous guide][ca] "Creating an App-Specific Drips Account", to ensure that you have at least one NFT-based sub-account to show when you try to list your accounts.*

 ## Go to the 'List an Owner's Accounts' Screen